knia10/holbertonschool-higher_level_programming/0x14-javascript-web_scraping/README.md

 $ export NODE_PATH=/usr/lib/node_modules
 ```
 **_Notes:_** Request module has been deprecated since February 2020 - the team is considering alternative to replace this module - however, it’s a really simple and powerful module for practicing web-scraping in JavaScript (and still used a lot in the industry).

+By Estefania Ruiz 🦌 from Holberton School 🪐